 Simplifying your life is especially important during stressful times.

 Simplify your routines and set limits to protect your time.
 Plan simple meals.
 Resist signing up for too many activities or over committing yourself.
 Don’t be afraid to say “no.”

-Make time for simple pleasures, such as watching the sunset, playing with your pet, or simply sitting and drinking a good cup of tea with someone you love.
+Make time for simple pleasures, such as watching the sunset, playing with your pet, or simply sitting and drinking a good cup of tea.